Premenstrual syndrome: how to alleviate the symptoms

 Causes still obscure

-Menstrual cycles being an eternal restart (the average duration of a cycle is 28 days in general), each month can have its share of difficult days.
-Varying from a few hours to a few days before the onset of menstruation , this set of symptoms disappears quickly after the onset of these.
-The gradation goes from a simple temporary inconvenience to a priesthood of several days.
+Menstrual cycles being an eternal start again (the average length of a cycle is 28 days in general), each month can have its share of difficult days.
+Varying from a few hours to a few days before the start of your period , this set of symptoms disappears quickly after the onset of your period.
+The gradation goes from a simple temporary discomfort to a priesthood lasting several days.

 Even if the hypothesis of a link with physiological hormonal fluctuations seems expected, it appears that a genetic predisposition can also be considered.

-Other assumptions have also emerged such as serotonin deficiency (1) or magnesium and calcium deficiency, but these have yet to be documented.
+Other hypotheses have also emerged such as serotonin deficiency (1) or magnesium and calcium deficiency, but these have yet to be documented.

 A common syndrome

 Despite its frequency, this problem is too often overlooked.
-As women do not open up about the subject, no cause will be sought and therefore no treatment will be put in place.
-However, a woman has menstrual cycles for about 38 years of her life!
+As women do not speak out on the subject, no cause will be sought and therefore no treatment will be put in place.
+However, a woman has menstrual cycles for approximately 38 years of her life!

-Indeed, 20 to 40% of women in the fertile period (in other words of childbearing age) are affected by premenstrual signs, and this until the menopause (2) .
-In a third of them, we speak of premenstrual syndrome because they suffer from unpleasant manifestations that reduce their quality of life.
+In fact, 20 to 40% of women in their fertile period (in other words of childbearing age) are affected by premenstrual signs, and this continues until menopause (2) .
+In a third of them, we speak of premenstrual syndrome because they suffer from unpleasant symptoms which reduce their quality of life.

 Finally, in 5% of cases, these disorders represent a real handicap, impacting personal, professional and social life.
 In this case, we speak of Premenstrual Dysphoric Disorder (PMDD) because it represents a severe form of premenstrual syndrome which is unfortunately still too often underdiagnosed.

 The most common signs can be classified into 2 main categories: psychological symptoms and physical symptoms .
-They are mostly nonspecific , that is to say they are not characteristic of premenstrual syndrome, and of variable intensity .
-They are important to compile because the diagnosis relies solely on them and when they occur.
-The intensity of the symptoms is variable.
+They are mostly non-specific , that is to say they are not characteristic of premenstrual syndrome, and of variable intensity .
+They are important to compile because the diagnosis is based solely on them and the time of their occurrence.
+The intensity of the symptoms varies.

 Unpleasant physical phenomena